Wrest Point Hotel Casino

 The Wrest Point Hotel Casino is a casino in Tasmania.
 It was Australia's first legal casino, opening in the suburb of Sandy Bay in Hobart, on 10 February 1973.

+The hotel tower is the tallest building in Hobart as well as Tasmania.

 History

 Historically, Dunkley's Point was a camping ground held by the semi-nomadic Mouheneener people, who held a permanent settlement at nearby Long Beach called kreewer.
-Following the British colonisation of Tasmania, Norfolk Islander Thomas Chaffey constructed his residence on the point between 1808 – 1813, which by the end of his life was known as Chaffey's Point.
+Norfolk Islander Thomas Chaffey constructed his residence on the point between 1808 and 1813, during the British colonisation of Tasmania, which became known as Chaffey's Point by the end of his life.
 The Traveller's Wrest Hotel, which is still standing today on Sandy Bay Road, was erected by his son William Chaffey in 1836.
 David Dunkley purchased the Chaffey's Point estate from William Chaffey in 1847.
 He constructed his residence, St. Helena and renamed the area Dunkley's Point.
 George G. Robertson purchased St. Helena in 1898 and rebuilt it, adding a jetty and a boat house.
 Mrs. G. Minette Lucas purchased the estate in 1928 and erected her mansion, known as Wrest Point.
-The estate was purchased by Arthur Drysdale in 1936.
+The estate was purchased by entrepreneur Arthur James Drysdale in 1936.

+Wrest Point Riviera Hotel

+Designed by architects Colin Philp and David Hartley Wilson, the streamline moderne Wrest Point Riviera Hotel was considered "one of the most modern establishments of its kind in Australia" upon opening on 5 December 1939.
+400 guests attended the opening, including Tasmanian Premier Edmund Dwyer-Gray.

+Built at a cost exceeding £A70,000, the luxurious hotel featured accommodation for 500 patrons.
+The entirety of Dunkley's Point was also redeveloped, featuring tiered garden beds, a heated saltwater bathing pool, tennis court and a private jetty with a steamboat named Arcadia offering scenic cruises and a yacht named Acushla.
+Both the pool and tennis courts were walled as a means to protect patrons from undesirably strong winds.

+During World War II the hotel was "booming" and the hotel was sold to Australia's oldest hotel group, Federal Hotels, in March 1956.

 Granting of the casino licence

-The Wrest Point Riviera Hotel was designed by architect Keith Wildman and built by Arthur Drysdale, opening 5 December 1939 on the site of the current Wrest Point Casino.
-During World War II the hotel was "booming" and the hotel was sold to Australia's oldest hotel group, Federal Hotels, in March 1956.

 In the 1960s, The Federal Group attempted to secure Australia's first casino license.
 At the time, Tasmania's natural scenery and beauty were not widely known elsewhere, and as a result the state wasn't attracting many tourists.
 The marketing claim was that a casino could be the draw-card that would kick-start Tasmania's tourism industry.

 John Haddad, one of the company's executives at the time, was assigned the role of getting a casino license.
 He met with then Tasmanian Premier Eric Reece and other state officials.

 A state referendum was held to determine the granting of a gambling licence.
 The polls were very tight, especially since the question in the referendum attempted to minimise the gambling aspect of the development.